The World On Fire: A Rabbi’s Response To The Pandemic

 On March 10, 1876, Alexander Graham Bell placed a phone call to his assistant, Thomas Watson.
 The first words ever said over the phone were, “Mr. Watson, come here.
 I want to see you.”

-And now with my phone I can not only summon people, I can summon food, book flights, find that obscure song I first heard in my friend’s bedroom in high school, answer any question that comes to mind, set a wake-up call, navigate through traffic in real-time, find a parking spot, remind myself where my car is, take and catalogue photos, find out which way is east, keep all my books in my pocket, access all of my documents, coordinate personal and work schedules, set up meetings, shop for groceries, find out the weather, find out what Gal Gadot is thinking, maybe tell her what I’m thinking.
+And now with my phone, I can not only summon people, but I can also summon food, book flights, find that obscure song I first heard in my friend’s bedroom in high school, answer any question that comes to mind, set a wake-up call, navigate through traffic in real-time, find a parking spot, remind myself where my car is, take and catalogue photos, find out which way is east, keep all my books in my pocket, access all of my documents, coordinate personal and work schedules, set up meetings, shop for groceries, find out the weather, find out what Gal Gadot is thinking, maybe tell her what I’m thinking.

 Nothing is out of reach as long as my phone is in reach.